MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

     1. **Client id**.
 Enter the application (client) ID you recorded for your Azure AD v2 identity provider.
     1. **Client secret**.
 Enter the secret you recorded for your Azure AD v2 identity provider.

-        > [!NOTE]
+        > [!TIP]
-        > If you want to use cert, you could choose **AAD v2 with Certificates** provider.
+        > If you want to use certificates, you can select the **AAD v2 with Certificates** provider.
-        > You need to give Bot Service Token Store (appid: 5b404cf4-a79d-4cfe-b866-24bf8e1a4921) the permission to get the cert.
+        > You'll need to give Bot Service Token Store (appid: 5b404cf4-a79d-4cfe-b866-24bf8e1a4921) the permission to get the certificate.

     1. **Token Exchange URL**.
 Leave it blank because it's used for SSO in Azure AD v2 only.
     1. **Tenant ID**.
 Enter the **directory (tenant) ID** that you recorded earlier for your Azure AD app or **common** depending on the supported account types selected when you created the Azure DD app.
 To decide which value to assign, follow these criteria: